 After having eaten stale bread for almost a month in Bolivia, I ate my weight in fresh bread in Lima, which had a sandwich stand on almost every corner.
 My favorite (and admittedly, the most touristy and crowded) was La Lucha Sangucheria Criolla.
 La Lucha has several locations in the city, and you can choose from a variety of sandwiches and juices.
 On my first visit, I ordered a pork sandwich.
 The cashier asked, “Con un huevo frito [With a fried egg]?”
 Why not?
 “Palta [Avocado]?”
 Sí!
 “Papas fritas [French fries]?”
 Duh.
 She knew me too well.

-When my sandwich arrived with fries and a strawberry, orange, and pineapple juice, I was in heaven.
+When my sandwich arrived with fries and a strawberry-orange-pineapple juice, I was in heaven.

 I would have eaten at La Lucha for every meal if it weren’t for El Pan de la Chola, a bakery in Miraflores.
 I’m basic, so I’m all about avocado toast–and the avocado toast at El Pan de la Chola was the bomb.
 The bread was the star: thick with a chewy crust and soft interior.
 I got free breakfast at my hostels, but I sometimes skipped the free meal to go to El Pan de la Chola instead.
 It was that good.

 I had assumed that avocado toast was an Australian cafe thing (to the extent that you can “invent” putting a bunch of mashed avocado on a piece of bread), but South America proved me wrong.
 Avocado toast was everywhere in the continent.
 I never got tired of it and could eat it for breakfast, lunch, or dinner…and sometimes twice a day.

 On the sweet side, Inca Kola is the soft drink of choice for Peruvians, beating Coke in market share.
 I’d had Inca Kola in the US years ago but forgot what it tasted like.
 A fellow traveler compared it to cream soda.
 He was almost right; I thought it tasted like cream soda mixed with Red Bull.
 With its radioactive yellow color and cloying sweetness, a bottle of Inca Kola was too much for me to finish.